precice/precice.github.io/pages/community/community.md

 <img class="img-responsive center-block" src="images/events/precice2021.svg" alt="preCICE Workshop banner" style="width: 500px; margin: auto;">
 <!-- ![preCICE community](images/community-banner2.jpg) -->

-## preCICE workshop 2021
+## preCICE workshops

-Continuing from the success of the [preCICE Workshop 2020](precice-workshop-2020.html), we are pleased to announce the 2nd preCICE Workshop to be held from the **22nd to 25th of February 2021** in Stuttgart, Germany.
+Do you want to meet the community and learn what is new in preCICE?
+There is no better way than to join one of our workshops!
+We already had preCICE workshops in [February 2020](precice-workshop-2020.html) (Munich) and [February 2021](precice-workshop-2021.html) (online/Stuttgart), and already planning the next one.
 We are excited to continue to interact with all users/developers/interested-persons and enthusiasts of preCICE.
-[Learn more ...](precice-workshop-2021.html)

 ## How our community is using preCICE